mensahstephen/mensahstephen/README.md

 # About Me

-Hey, My name is Mensah Stephen, I am a passionate Computer Science student at York University, Toronto, with a keen interest in software development and a strong focus on Java, JavaScript, Swing, and database management.
+Hey, My name is Mensah Stephen, I am a passionate Computer Science student at York University, Toronto, with a keen interest in software development and data science with a strong focus on Java, Python and database management.
 This repository serves as a showcase of my project work and coding skills.

 - **Email:** stephenmensah711@gmail.com